Manideep11-cyber/over-the-wire/Bandit/level0-to-level1.md

 ## Note the password in notepad or notes with level0 - ZjLjTmM6FvvyRnrb2rfNWOZOTa6ip5If

-## 🚀 Key Learnings:- How to login to bandit0 using ssh.
-                      Using basic commands.
+## 🚀 Key Learnings:- How to login to bandit0 using ssh and Using basic commands.